 Why switch

-iBodyshop runs supplementaries on the 24-48 hour email-and-portal cycle.
+iBodyshop's published feature set (ibodyshop.com/features) documents the email-and-portal supplementary cycle.
 OneBookPlus runs them on an SMS thread the assessor reviews on their phone.
-Shops typically recover 4-6 supplementaries per week that previously got dropped from email loops — worth $1,200-3,600 of additional weekly margin.
+Shops typically recover 4-6 supplementaries per week that previously got dropped from buried email loops — worth $1,200-3,600 of additional weekly margin.

-iBodyshop needs Xero or MYOB for accounting — that's an extra $35-78/month.
+No accounting appears on iBodyshop's published feature set (ibodyshop.com/features), so you run Xero or MYOB on top — an extra $35-78/month.
 OneBookPlus includes P&L reports, expense tracking, BAS summaries, and GST compliance.
 One subscription, not two.

-iBodyshop tracks loaners but doesn't capture handover damage or auto-bill excess KMs.
+iBodyshop's published feature set (ibodyshop.com/features) covers loaner tracking, but handover damage capture and excess-KM auto-billing are not documented there.
 OneBookPlus's Courtesy Car Manager captures fuel + KM + damage at handover and return, with excess KMs billing back to the customer or insurer on the linked invoice automatically.

-iBodyshop's interface is desktop-led with mobile views bolted on.
+iBodyshop's feature set (ibodyshop.com/features) presents a desktop-led interface with mobile views.
 OneBookPlus is a mobile-first PWA designed for the shop floor — capture body damage on a phone, walk around with a tablet, approve a supplementary from the assessor's car.

 FAQ

-It depends on the shop. iBodyshop has 25+ years of smash-repair-specific feature depth, deep Audatex / Mitchell estimating integration, and the established workflow ecosystem most Australian insurance assessors are familiar with.
+It depends on the shop. iBodyshop is a long-established smash-repair platform with deep Audatex / Mitchell estimating integration and the workflow ecosystem most Australian insurance assessors are familiar with (capabilities listed on ibodyshop.com/features).
 OneBookPlus matches iBodyshop on the core claim workflow (IAG, Suncorp, AAMI, Allianz templates) and adds the supplementary-thread SMS approval, courtesy car manager, built-in accounting, Google review automation, and modern mobile UI — at a fraction of the price.
 If you run a high-volume multi-site smash group with deep iBodyshop investment, iBodyshop wins on feature depth.
 For independent and 1-3 bay smash repairers, OneBookPlus is the better fit.

 Yes.
 OneBookPlus handles the insurance claim workflow, photo evidence packs, supplementary quotes, courtesy car tracking, and customer-vehicle directory that smash repairers use iBodyshop for.
-It also includes accounting, P&L reports, BAS summaries, GST compliance, and bank-feed reconciliation, replacing the Xero subscription you need alongside iBodyshop.
+It also includes accounting, P&L reports, BAS summaries, GST compliance, and bank-feed reconciliation — none of which appear on iBodyshop's published feature set (ibodyshop.com/features), so iBodyshop shops typically run Xero alongside it.

 Direct Audatex and Mitchell integration is on the roadmap for the Insurance Repair Portal app and is the single most-requested integration from panel-beater customers.
 Today, OneBookPlus accepts the standard estimating output (PDF / image attachment per panel + line-item import via CSV) and handles the supplementary-quote workflow downstream.
 If deep estimating integration is a day-one requirement, iBodyshop is the established choice.

-iBodyshop runs supplementaries through the standard email-and-portal flow — the tech adds line items to the existing claim, the supplementary is submitted via the insurer portal, and the assessor reviews when they next check their queue (typically 24-48 hours).
+iBodyshop's published feature set (ibodyshop.com/features) documents supplementaries through the standard email-and-portal flow — the tech adds line items to the existing claim, the supplementary is submitted via the insurer portal, and the assessor reviews when they next check their queue; a dedicated tap-to-approve channel is not documented there, so review turnaround follows the usual insurer-portal cadence.
 OneBookPlus runs supplementaries on a single SMS thread the assessor reviews on their phone with tap-to-approve.
-Shops using this flow recover 4-6 supplementaries per week that previously got dropped from 48-hour email loops — typically $1,200-3,600 of additional weekly margin.
+Shops using this flow recover 4-6 supplementaries per week that previously got dropped from buried email loops — typically $1,200-3,600 of additional weekly margin.

 Yes.
 The Courtesy Car Manager app maintains your loaner fleet with rego, model, and condition photos.
 Assign to a job in two taps, capture fuel + KMs + damage at handover and return.
-Excess KMs or late returns bill back to the customer or insurer (depending on policy) on the linked invoice automatically. iBodyshop has loaner tracking but no built-in damage-capture and excess-billing workflow.
+Excess KMs or late returns bill back to the customer or insurer (depending on policy) on the linked invoice automatically. iBodyshop's published feature set (ibodyshop.com/features) covers loaner tracking, but an integrated damage-capture and excess-KM auto-billing workflow is not documented there.

 OneBookPlus is the best iBodyshop alternative for Australian smash repairers and panel beaters who want a complete business platform.
 While iBodyshop focuses on claim management and needs Xero for accounting, OneBookPlus combines insurance claim workflow, supplementary thread, photo evidence, courtesy car tracking, accounting, BAS reports, Google reviews and marketing in one book — built for Australian tax compliance from day one.